How to write a compelling resume

-- It is a good idea to include a career objective at the start of your CV, but keep it concise.
+- It is a good idea to include a career objective at the start of your resume, but keep it concise.
 Ensure that your objective is relevant to the company and includes some detail about your career aspirations, as well as the discipline and industry sector you are looking to specialise in

-- While a recruiter may read your CV first, a great cover letter, tailored to the company and position you’re applying for, is critical.
+- While a recruiter may read your resume first, a great cover letter, tailored to the company and position you’re applying for, is critical.
 A cover letter which stands out can demonstrate your writing ability, personality, the research you have done on the company and the role, and gives the recruiter another reason to move you further along in the recruitment process

 - Spell check all of your documentation before submitting

 - Have a colleague, tutor or family member proof read your application to pick up any changes that may be required